rocktronica/OneFileCMS/readme.markdown

 ### What it is not?

 - OneFileCMS would not be the best option for a site that requires different levels of privileges, unless all of the users are trusted to stay within their designated areas of responsibility.
 Since OneFileCMS allows file uploads and editing files directly on the web server, there is simply no way to secure against any particular action.

   These issues, of course, are not unique to OneFileCMS - as they will exist in any CMS that permits unrestricted file editing & uploads.

+- If you need to upload a lots of files, an FTP program may be a bit more flexible & practicle.

 --------------------------------------------------------------------------------